c1der/PINbrute/README.md

 # PINbrute
-A documentation and code snippet repo for my InfoMatrix repo.
+A documentation and code snippet repo for my InfoMatrix project.